Mr. Garrison's Fancy New Vagina

 "Mr. Garrison's Fancy New Vagina" is the first episode in the ninth season of the American animated television series South Park.
 It first aired on Comedy Central in the United States on March 9, 2005.
-In the episode, Mr. Garrison undergoes a sex change after feeling that he is a "woman trapped in a man's body".
-Garrison's operation inspires Kyle and his father Gerald to undergo cosmetic surgery themselves.
+In the episode, Mr. Garrison undergoes sex reassignment surgery after feeling like he is a "woman trapped in a man's body".
+Garrison's operation inspires Kyle and Kyle’s father Gerald to undergo cosmetic surgery themselves, as Kyle becomes a tall African-American boy and Gerald fulfills his childhood dream of becoming a dolphin.

 Written and directed by series co-creator Trey Parker, the episode is rated TV-MA in the United States.

 Plot

-Seeing himself as a "woman trapped in a man's body", Mr. Garrison decides to have a sex change, performed by Dr. Biber of the Trinidad Medical Center (with a video clip depicting an actual sex change operation being shown).
+Seeing himself as a "woman trapped in a man's body", Mr. Garrison decides to have a sex reassignment operation, performed by Dr. Biber of the Trinidad Medical Center (accompanied by a video clip depicting an actual sex reassignment surgery).
 He is later introduced as "Mrs. Garrison" at a supermarket.
 Meanwhile, Kyle is trying out for the all-state basketball team.
 However, his performance against his African American competitors is unimpressive (by a physical standpoint, considering that he is too small compared to his taller competitors), and the coach and Cartman tell him that "Jews can't play basketball".
-This depresses Kyle, and when he, Stan, Cartman and Kenny are walking home, Mr. Garrison tells the boys of his surgery.
+This depresses Kyle, and while he walks home with Stan, Cartman, and Kenny, Mr. Garrison tells the boys of his surgery.

 At dinner, Kyle asks his parents what a sex change is, and while explaining the term, his mother Sheila insists that cosmetic surgery is an important and legitimate aid for people whose physical appearance contrasts with their self-image.
 However, in applauding Mrs. Garrison's courage, she inadvertently implies that Kyle's own problems can be solved similarly.
-Stan accompanies Kyle to Trinidad to see about the situation, and Dr. Biber suggests that Kyle undergo a "negroplasty" to make him African-American, which outrages his parents when Kyle explains his plight.
-His father Gerald travels to the Institute in order to confront Dr. Biber, who spots Gerald's dolphin shirt, appeals to his affinity for dolphins and convinces him to undergo "dolphinoplasty", surgically altering his appearance to resemble a dolphin's.
+Stan accompanies Kyle to Trinidad to see about the situation, and Biber suggests that Kyle should undergo a "negroplasty" to make him African-American, which outrages his parents when Kyle explains his plight.
+His father Gerald travels to the Institute in order to confront Biber, who spots Gerald's dolphin shirt, appeals to his affinity for dolphins and convinces him to undergo "dolphinoplasty" through DNA mutations, surgically altering his appearance to resemble a dolphin's.
 At his home, Mr. Garrison asks Mr. Slave to take him to bed, but Mr. Slave, upset that he was never asked his feelings regarding the operation, refuses and breaks up with him.